Inflammatory Breast Cancer

 Inflammatory Breast Cancer Treatments

-Inflammatory breast cancer benefits from many types of treatment performed either alone or in combination.
-It’s important to seek care from a major medical center like Duke, where a team of medical, surgical, and radiation oncologists combines their expertise to create a personalized treatment approach for your cancer.
+Inflammatory breast cancer benefits from many types of treatment that are often given in combination.
+It’s important to seek care from an experienced breast cancer medical team, such as Duke's, where medical, surgical, and radiation oncologists work together to create a personalized treatment approach.
 One or more of the following treatments may be part of your plan.

 Chemotherapy

-Chemotherapy is given systemically, usually through a port, to destroy as many cancer cells as possible before surgery.
+Chemotherapy is given systemically, usually through a port, to destroy as many cancer cells as possible in the body.
 Chemotherapy that is given before surgery is called neoadjuvant chemotherapy.

 Mastectomy

-Surgical removal of the entire breast may be recommended following chemotherapy.
+Surgical removal of the entire breast may be recommended following chemotherapy to remove the tumor.
+Mastectomy is the recommended surgery for inflammatory breast cancer.

 Axillary Lymph Node Dissection

-Your surgical oncologist will remove several lymph nodes from under your arm.
+Your surgical oncologist will often remove lymph nodes from under your arm during your surgery.

 External Beam Radiation Therapy